colin-jack/rules/README.md

 * ```string``` - Optionally you can pass in ```minLength``` and/or ```maxLength```.

 ## Examples
-The project comes with examples in the examples directory:
+The project comes with examples in the examples directory.

-    node examples/person
-    coffee examples/address

-Note that if you are using sublime you can get the alignment shown in the person example using the [sublime text alignment package](http://wbond.net/sublime_packages/alignment).

 ## Tests
-First install mocha:

-    npm install mocha -g

-Run the tests using ```npm test``` or:

-    mocha -R spec spec/ -w -G --recursive -b
+    mocha -R spec spec/testFixture spec/ --recursive

 ## Future
 * Numeric validators - >, <, >=, <=